monikase/AI_Ethics/Fairness_Intervention_Playbook/3_INPR.md

 #### Intersectionality Consideration

-Fairness constraints are often defined for individual protected attributes such as gender or race.
-However, discrimination may also occur at **intersections of multiple identities** (for example, women from a specific racial group).

 To address intersectional bias, constraint-based approaches can be extended by:

-- defining **separate fairness constraints for important intersectional subgroups**
+- Defining **separate fairness constraints for important intersectional subgroups**
-- incorporating **multiple protected attributes simultaneously** in the constraint formulation
+- Incorporating **multiple protected attributes simultaneously** in the constraint formulation
-- using hierarchical or aggregated constraint structures that monitor fairness at different levels of demographic granularity
+- Using hierarchical or aggregated constraint structures that monitor fairness at different levels of demographic granularity

 These extensions help ensure that fairness guarantees apply not only to individual protected groups but also to **intersectional subgroups that may otherwise remain undetected**.

 ---